touchlab/linear-mcp/README.md

 # Linear MCP Server (Fork)

-A fork of an MCP server for interacting with Linear's API.
+This project is a **fork** of the original Linear MCP server implementation from [cline/linear-mcp](https://github.com/cline/linear-mcp).
+It is currently under **active refactoring, development, and testing**.

 This server provides a set of tools for managing Linear issues, projects, and teams via the Model Context Protocol.

+**Current Status:**
+*   Personal Access Token (PAT) authentication is implemented and tested.
+*   Core functionality for managing issues, projects, teams, and users via PAT has been tested.
+*   OAuth 2.0 flow exists in the code but is **untested and likely non-functional**.

 ## Setup Guide

 ### 1. Environment Setup

-1. Clone this repository.
+1. Clone this repository (`touchlab/linear-mcp-integration`).
 2. Install dependencies:
     ```bash
     npm install